Prizzi's Family: Reception

 Jimmie Breslin, however, in The New York Times, definitely did not like it:

 At first the prequel seemed to be satire and then appeared to be heading toward spoof.
 Complainant waited to laugh and was surprised and disappointed when he did not.
 Complainant Breslin states that he is certain he heard Defendant Condon laugh.
 Defendant then delivered a felonious assault, using characters with no sense of reality to them who were involved in story lines that have more holes than a shooting victim.
 Defendant Condon probably will earn handsome pay and honors when they turn Prizzi's Family into a movie.
 But Defendant Condon did enter bookstores in disdain of criminal code 155.40 (grand larceny, first degree) in that he enticed people who trust his name and loved his past successes and that in doing so, he committed the crime of grand larceny, first degree.

+Adaptation

+In June 1990, it was announced Sidney Lumet had signed on to direct an adaptation of Prizzi's Family from a script written by William Richert.
+However, the film was never made.